Zip 1 GB in 16 seconds. Runs entirely on YOUR computer.

 How do I zip files online without uploading them?

-Use a browser-based tool that does the zipping in JavaScript or WebAssembly.
+Use a browser-based tool that does the zipping on your computer.
 The files never leave your device — your browser builds the .zip locally and hands you the result.
 You can verify by disconnecting from Wi-Fi after the page loads; the tool keeps working.
 Most popular online zip tools, by contrast, do upload your files to a server and zip them there.

 What's the maximum file size I can zip online?